 S Corporation.
-Federal: The S corporation files Form 1120-S and supporting forms and schedules, including Schedules K and K-1 (Form 1120-S).
+Federal: The S corporation files Form 1120-S, U.S. Income Tax Return for an S Corporation and supporting forms and schedules, including Schedule K-1 (Form 1120-S).
 The S corporation generally is not separately taxed.
 Individual shareholders report their share of the S corporation's income, deductions and credits on their individual Form 1040, using information contained on the Schedule K-1.
-Minnesota: For Minnesota income tax purposes, the S corporation files Form M8.
+Minnesota: For Minnesota income tax purposes, the S corporation files form M8, S Corporation Return.
 Taxes paid by the S corporation include: Minnesota S Corporation Taxes, (which apply only if the S corporation is paying federal income tax), Minnesota Minimum Fee; Minnesota Composite Income Tax; and Withholding for Nonresident Shareholders (see discussion in the Tax Rates section of this Guide).
-Schedule KS is a supplemental K-1 type schedule used for reporting modifications to federal income tax computations of S corporation income and the other information a shareholder needs to complete the Minnesota Composite Income Tax (when the S corporation pays the Minnesota tax on behalf of the nonresident shareholder).
-Schedule MW3NR is used to report the Withholding for Nonresident shareholders.
+S corporations may also elect to pay Pass-Through Entity (PTE) Tax.
+Schedule KS is a supplemental K-1 type schedule used for reporting modifications to federal income tax computations of S corporation income and the other information a shareholder needs to complete the Minnesota individual income tax return, Form M1.
+Schedule KS is used for computing the Minnesota Composite Income Tax (when the S corporation pays the Minnesota tax on behalf of the nonresident shareholder).
+Schedule M8 is used to report the Withholding for Nonresident shareholders.

 Limited Liability Companies.
-A multi-member limited liability company electing to be taxed as a partnership reports its income on IRS Form 1065, U.S. Partnership Return of Income.
-Each owner shows their share of partnership income, credits, and deductions on Schedule K-1 (1065).
-A multi-member limited liability company electing to be taxed as a C corporation reports its income on Form 1120, U.S. Corporation Income Tax Return.
-A multi-member limited liability company electing to be taxed as an S corporation files IRS Form 1120S, Income Tax Return for an S Corporation.
+A multi-member Limited Liability Company electing to be taxed as a partnership reports its income on IRS Form 1065, U.S. Return of Partnership Income.
+Each owner shows their share of partnership income, credits, and deductions on Schedule K-1 (Form 1065).
+A multi-member Limited Liability Company electing to be taxed as a C corporation reports its income on Form 1120, U.S. Corporation Income Tax Return.
+A multi-member Limited Liability Company electing to be taxed as an S corporation files Form 1120, U.S. Corporation Income Tax Return.
 Each owner shows their share of corporate income, credits, and deductions on Schedule K-1 (Form 1120S).
-A single member limited liability company electing to be taxed as a disregarded entity does not file a return and its owner reports all income on Form 1040 and appropriate schedules.
+A single member Limited Liability Company electing to be taxed as a disregarded entity does not file a return and its owner reports all income on Form 1040 and appropriate schedules.